 The Consequences of Sucking at Breathing

-Bad breathing habits can give rise to a lot of unexpected negative effects on our health and well-being.
+Bad breathing habits can give rise to a lot of unexpected adverse effects on our health and well-being.
 Some of the most crucial ones being:

-The nervous system becomes unbalanced – The breath is very important in maintaining a balanced body because each breath has an immediate effect on the nervous system.
+The nervous system becomes unbalanced – The breath is vital to maintaining a balanced body because each breath has an immediate effect on the nervous system.
 Imagine inhaling being the gas and exhaling the breaks.
 A dysfunctional breathing habit, like a short and forced one, results in a tense body and much higher levels of stress.

 The airways get tighter – Which makes it harder for the air to make its way to and from the lungs.
 To compensate, we have to work harder and breathe faster to get the same work done.

 The blood vessels constrict – Which can lead to higher blood pressure and which in turn makes the heart work harder.